-NOTICE Only use the emergency stop button to stop movement in the event of a product malfunction or other emergency situation.
+• cause the load to swing unexpectedly.
+The operator shall not operate the product unless he or she knows the location NOTICE Only use the emergency stop button to stop movement in the event of a product malfunction or other emergency situation.
 Using the emergency stop button can cause the load to swing unexpectedly.
-A The operator shall not operate the product unless he or she knows the location of the emergency stop button.